vishalrao8/SmartServices/README.md

 #### What does this app do?

 This app is to enhance the experience of users dealing with home services by providing variety of services.
-This app can provide employment to freelance technicians and ease of convenience to pick any service from a single app for users.
+This app can provide employment to technicians and ease of convenience to pick and request any service from an android device for users.

 #### Does it solve any problem?